blorbb/covey/qpmu-api/README.md

 -   When initialising, it needs to connect to a port in loopback (`[::1]`) and print `PORT:<port>` to stdout (e.g. `PORT:12345`).
     -   The qpmu backend will then connect to `http://[::1]:<port>`.
 -   If an error occurs during initialisation, you should print `ERROR:<message>` to stdout and exit.
 The message can be over multiple lines.
+-   qpmu will give two arguments to the binary: the first is an sqlite URL that the plugin can connect to for storing any kind of data, and the second is a string of TOML that is the plugin's extra options.